Associate Research Fellow

 Her project The Making of Gypsy Diasporas was funded by the AHRC programme ‘Diasporas, Migration and Identities’.
 It explored the usefulness of the diaspora paradigm in studying Romani identity and paid particular attention to notions of origin, homeland and memory in writings of Roma intellectuals and activists.
 The research involved fieldwork among Roma in Northern Italy and a six months Research Fellowship in the Department of Psychology and Cultural Anthropology at the University of Verona.

 As part of her research activities, she has coordinated a series of workshops on migration, mobility and Italian identities for the Italian Department within the AHRC-funded research programme ‘Mobility and Identity Formation’, and has organised with Dr Alessandra De Martino Cappuccio an international conference on minority theatre in Italy, Empowering Marginalized Voices in Theatre.
-The Case of Italy and Beyond, which took place at the University of Warwick on 11 May 2011.
+The Case of Italy and BeyondLink opens in a new window, which took place at the University of Warwick on 11 May 2011.

 Her recent book publications include the monograph Romani Writing (Routledge, 2014), and Differences on Stage, co-edited with Alessandra De Martino and Paolo Puppa (Cambridge Scholars Publishing, 2013), which was nominated for the George Freedley Memorial Award of the Theatre Library Association.